kouroshHakha/circuit-fewshot-data/README.md

 Inheritance from `NgspiceWrapper` and `NgspiceFlowManager` should take care of the majority of the engineering required for calling ngspice processes with the correct parameters.
 Example implementations of these files are included in the `bb_envs` submodule for a couple of circuits includeing `weathstoneb`, `two_stage_graph`, and `two_stage_biased_pmos` which re-uses implementations from `two_stage_graph`.

 Once these components are available and tested (via running `python bb_env/run_scripts/test_random_sampling.py` for example) we can go ahead and create a config file for data generation procedure.
-This config file will describe how we should sweep the parameters of the circuit.
+This config file will describe how we should randomly sample the parameters of the circuit.
 For example you can specify that two parameters should always be matched to each other or other constraints in form of a random decision tree (see examples in [graph_data_gen/configs/biased_pmos/conf.py](https://github.com/kouroshHakha/circuit-fewshot/blob/master/graph_data_gen/configs/biased_pmos/conf.py)).

 ## Raw data generation
 To generate the raw data (simulation hdf5 files) by randomly sweeping the parameters defined in the config file we do: